 What better place is there to learn and connect than in a woodland, a prairie, or a wetland?
 Therein live some of the finest teachers to be found and at Seno, we have them in abundance.

-We have science based learning opportunities for all ages – because it is just as important for grown ups to get out their as it is for the kids.
-Click on the drop down menu to discover what we offer for schools, youth groups, families and those interested in expanding their naturalist knowledge base.
+We have science-based learning opportunities for all ages – because it is just as important for grown-ups to get outside as it is for the kids!
+Discover the programming we offer for schools, youth groups, families and those interested in expanding their naturalist knowledge base.
 Whether you’re coming to visit Seno Woodland Center, or learning in your local park, no matter the season there is always something to do outside!

 Help Support the Programs

 Your contributions help support the programs, workshops, and training provided by the Seno K/RLT Conservancy.
 Here’s how you can help.

 Click the Donate Online button below to use the PayPal secure payment processor (use your PayPal account or your credit card).

 Please maximize the benefit of your donation by adding that 3%.